Mehar-Aziz/Virtual-Mouse-Control-/README.md

 ## Usage Example

-1. Run the Python script to initialize the virtual mouse control.
+1. Run the Python script to initialize the virtual mouse control (i.e 'python mouse-control.py').
-2. Perform hand gestures to move the cursor and trigger left or right clicks.
+2. Perform hand gestures to move the cursor and trigger left, right clicks and scroll.

 ## Files